muxfe/ParknShop/README.md

 Just download the `.msi` file, and click next.

 ### Linux
-Compiling from source in your platform will ber better. e.g. Ubuntu 14.04.<br/>
+Compiling from source in your platform will be better. e.g. Ubuntu 14.04.<br/>
 ```text
 git clone https://github.com/nodejs/node.git
 cd node